f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   2     2         Allocating resources to tenant is in progress  BIGIP-14.1.4-0.0.619.ALL-VELOS.qcow2.zip.bundle                           -

-Tenant Deployment via GUI
+Tenant Deployment via webUI
 -------------------------

 Uploading a Tenant Image
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can upload a tenant image via the GUI in two different places.
+You can upload a tenant image via the webUI in two different places.
 The first is by going to the **Tenant Management > Tenant Images** page.
 Click the Add button and you will receive a pop-up asking for the URL of a remote HTTPS server with optional credentials, and the ability to ignore certificate warnings.
 There is no option to upload direct from a computer via the browser, but this functionality will be added in a subsequent release.

 .. image:: images/velos_deploying_a_tenant/image71.png
   :align: center